For parents: Frequently Asked Questions

 I see that in the schedule that the evening masterclasses end at 9.00pm.
 What is my child to do after the masterclass?

 After a long day of lessons, masterclasses, and practicing that generally begin at 9.00am in the morning, students have the two options.
 They can either continue to practice, and if they are under 18, will be chaperoned back to the dormitories afterwards.
-Alternatively, our wonderful student assistants organize nightly social events such as Ice Cream Socials, Games Nights, Movie Nights, and Pool Parties for the students.
-Although practicing is indubitably an important priority, students are encouraged to socialize with other members of the festivals.
+Alternatively, our wonderful student assistants organize nightly social events such as Ice Cream Socials, Games Nights, Movie Nights, etc. Although practicing is indubitably an important priority, students are encouraged to socialize with other members of the festivals.
 Friendships and discussions about music and life formed by socializing are often just as important in the development of a musician and artist.

 My child needs to practice.
 What is the practicing situation like?